 Kaitlyn Dressel makes large abstract paintings woven with conversation, rough scribbles, and large flooded pools of pigment.
 It’s these imperfect childlike moments that lead her to into freedom.
 The compulsive energy of her work wavers between control and surrender, critique and acceptance.
 She works primarily on encompassing large canvases in which she studies the practice of stillness and allowing the conversations from the silence to fill the blank surface.
 Mining what happens when the body interprets language, feelings, and emotions.
 “Our eyes can be deceived to see what we are looking for, but the emergence of the empathetic creation is not easily put into words, but felt in the bones of our soul.
 Allowing for shared feelings and moments with others, is core to our humanity”

-As I paint, it reminds me of how God sees potential in us and pursues it.
 This path always provides a new beauty as the elements of nature take over and create something far more unique than I could have interpreted.
 The pigments of paint write, speak, dance, laugh and play together in their own creation.
 Each layer another conversation added.
 The details on each painting cannot be rushed; I patiently wait for layers to dry.
-It’s a gentle reminder of how God’s timing and love works in my own life.
-He waits patiently, even at times studying me as his canvas until the next layer is ready to pour.
-With such intention and purpose, He author and creator of my story.
-Never allowing the splattering of paint or mixing of colors or harsh scribbles to be anything less than perfect.
+I wait patiently which is at times the hardest part for me.
+Studying the canvas until the next layer is ready to pour.
+There is intention and purpose.
+Never allowing the splattering of paint or mixing of colors or harsh scribbles to be anything less than "perfect."
 The more I surrender to that and give up trying to control where the paint will run or how it will dry, the more beautiful and at peace each painting speaks.

 The circle is a universal symbol with extensive meaning.
-It represents the notions of totality, wholeness, original perfection, the Self, the infinite, eternity, timelessness, all cyclic movement, God."God is a circle whose centre is everywhere and whose circumference is nowhere." - Hermes Trismegistus
+It represents the notions of totality, wholeness, original perfection, the Self, the infinite, eternity, timelessness, all cyclic movement, God."